pactflow/terraform-provider-pact/docs/resources/role.md

 This resource allows you to create custom Roles for assigning to Users.

-See https://docs.pactflow.io/docs/permissions/predefined-roles for documentation on managing users and roles within Pactflow.
+See https://docs.pactflow.io/docs/permissions/predefined-roles for documentation on managing users and roles within PactFlow.

 ## Compatibility

--> This feature is only available for the Pactflow platform.
+-> This feature is only available for the PactFlow platform.

 ## Example Usage